ipsita68/MINOR-PROJECT/README.md

 4. Run the Flask application by executing `app.py`.
 5. Open a web browser and navigate to `http://localhost:5000` to access the web application.

+---
+# *Note: The classification results provided by the application might not be 100% accurate as it depends on the quality and diversity of the dataset used for training the classifier.*

+---
 **Usage:**
 1. Upon accessing the web application, you will see a text area where you can input an email message.
 2. Enter an email message and click the "Classify" button.
 3. The application will classify the input message as either spam or ham and display the result.

 **Notes:**
-- The classification results provided by the application might not be 100% accurate as it depends on the quality and diversity of the dataset used for training the classifier.
 - Ensure that the CSV files `spam.csv` and `spam_ham_dataset.csv` are present in the repository directory.
 - The application utilizes techniques to handle class imbalance in the dataset.
 - Any errors encountered during classification or execution of the application will be displayed on the error page.